tradle/why-hypercore/FAQ.md

 [Cobox community](https://ledger-git.dyne.org/CoBox/cobox-resources/src/branch/master/ledger-deliverables/3_mock-up/technology/architecture.md) produced a multi-writer DB [KappaDB](https://github.com/kappa-db).

 [HyperDB](https://github.com/mafintosh/hyperdb) is an older Hypercore project which is a multi-writer database, but it is not seeing any support anymore, presumably as it could not be made performant, but it may still help some apps before a replacement comes in (need confirmation).

+[Co-Hyperdrive](https://github.com/RangerMauve/co-hyperdrive).
+A multi-writer hyperdrive implementation.

+As you see it is not a problem that has a generic solution in Hypercore.
+But maybe instead of focusing on Hyperdrive or a DB we should focus on the use case, specifically a [single-user multi-device use case](https://github.com/tradle/why-hypercore/issues/7).

 ### Is it multi-process-safe?